ehlke-hepworth/time_series_visualizer/README.md

 ### Prerequisites
 #### Backend
-Tools to be installed are listed in backend/requirements.txt, and are as follows:
+Packages to be installed are listed in backend/requirements.txt, and are as follows:
 - fastapi==0.111.0
 - mysql-connector-python==8.4.0
 - uvicorn==0.29.0
 - pytest==8.2.0
-These tools can be installed by running in your terminal: pip install [tool]
+These tools can be installed by running in your terminal: pip install [package]

 #### Frontend
 - node.js [node v16.20.2]